banglanlp/bnlp-resources/README.md

   - We also report comparative results for individual vs. consolidated datasets, when multiple data source is available.
   - We analyze the trade-off between performance and computational complexity between the transformer-based and classical approaches like SVM.
   - We provide a concrete future direction for the community answering to questions like: (1) what resources are available?
 (2) the challenges? and (3) what can be done?
   - We provide data splits for reproducibility and future research.
 Note that we could only provide and share data splits, which were publicly accessible.
-Any private data can be possibly accessed by contacting respective authors.

 ## Licensing